spatialos/database-sync-worker/README.md

 ### In the cloud

-We don't currently provide hosting for PostgreSQL in the cloud.
+We don't currently provide hosting for PostgreSQL in the cloud, but you can use [Google Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres/quickstart) to get up and running.
 When you have your cloud PostgreSQL setup, see [Configure DBSync](#Configure-DBSync).

 ## Add DBSync schema to your project